-Since the Lilly Endowment Community Scholarship Program was first offered in 1998, Lilly Endowment has remained steadfast in its belief that education at all levels is indispensable to the personal, civic and economic well-being of Indiana’s residents and communities.
-The Endowment hopes that this program will continue to encourage many of Indiana’s most talented students to attend one of Indiana’s higher education institutions and after graduation consider pursuing occupations in Indiana.
+Since the Lilly Endowment Community Scholarship Program (LECSP) was first offered in 1998, Lilly Endowment Inc. has remained steadfast in its belief that education at all levels is indispensable to the personal, civic and economic well-being of Indiana’s residents and communities.
+The Endowment hopes that this program will continue to encourage many of Indiana’s most talented students to attend one of Indiana’s higher education institutions and after graduation pursue occupations in Indiana.

-- Full-tuition, required fees and book stipend for four years.
+- The scholarship includes full-tuition, required fees and book stipend for four years.
 (Does not pay room, board or travel expenses.)

 - Recipients may attend any public or private, Indiana four-year college or university accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.